RobeHerrera/CLI_Soccer/README.md

 - Command: `load [FILE]` | `l [FILE]`
 - Example: `load inputs/input1.txt`
 tip:You can type only `load` or `l` to load the default file `inputs/input1.txt`
+- Exceptions:
+- `No such file or directory`
-- Exceptions: `Error Format in the Input File, please check your matches in line: {number_line}.` that could happend because some of these cases:
+- `Error Format in the Input File, please check your matches in line: {number_line}.` that could happend because some of these cases:
   - Missing team information.
   - Match format is incorrect.